HaiyunC/ShinyApp/README.md

 # ShinyApp

-This is a ShinyApp display the exploration of the natural language processing on Amazon product reviews.
+This is a ShinyApp which displays the exploration of the natural language processing on Amazon product reviews.